The AoM Kitchen Program

 - Get hands on experience embodying the 8 Shields Model

 - Connect to the larger Art of Mentoring community through service

 - Build new connections around a kitchen hearth

 - Learn how to make deeply nourishing and healthy food

 - Join the village for evening activities!

-(Again, to apply for the Kitchen Program, contact the Vermont Wilderness School Office by sending a message to email@example.com.)
+(Again, complete this form to apply for the Kitchen Program.
+If you have questions plesae contact the Vermont Wilderness School Office by sending a message to firstname.lastname@example.org.)